DeveVivek/DeveVivek/README.md

 ------------------------

 I'm a second year CSIT(IET) student and a full-stack web developer.
 Love to write code and improve my skills.
+Self-driven, quick starter, passionate programmer with a curious mind who enjoys solving a complex and challenging real-world problems.

 * 🌍  I'm based in **India**.
 * ✉️  You can contact me at [code.vivekkumar@gmail.com](mailto:code.vivekkumar@gmail.com)